KnapsackPro/docs.knapsackpro.com/_posts/2020-11-05-how-to-merge-simplecov-results-with-parallel-rails-specs.md

   ci bash -c "bin/rake ci:setup db:create db:structure:load knapsack_pro:queue:rspec['--no-color --format progress --format RspecJunitFormatter --out tmp/rspec-junit/rspec.xml']"
 {% endhighlight %}

+If you want you can also learn [how to use RspecJunitFormatter with KnapsackPro Queue Mode](https://knapsackpro.com/faq/question/how-to-use-junit-formatter).

 This is the bash file which is responsible for uploading the SimpleCov results from each machine.
 It compresses the coverage directory and uploads it to Semaphore.

 `.semaphore/helpers/upload_test_artifacts.sh`: